TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 ------

 [^1]:
-    ??? faq "1080p streaming optimized quality profile - [CLICK TO EXPAND]"

     If you're interested in the 1080p streaming optimized quality profile you can contact me on [discord](https://trash-guides.info/discord)

     This is a special quality profile i created for people who are really interested in it

     This release profile is fine tuned when you want to run a 2nd Radarr for 1080p, and want minimum to none transcoding and smaller sizes for the second copy's

+    Why choose this quality profile?

     - Streaming optimized (Optimized for PLEX, emby, Jellyfin, and other streaming platforms)
     - Small sizes
     - Good quality
-        - No DoVi
     - Only AC3 Audio (Downmixed Lossless audio track to Dolby Digital 5.1 for optimal compatibility)

-        !!! note "Why choose this quality profile?"

     - You want maximum compatibility between all devices and still a HQ releases.
     - You run 2 instances of Radarr and want both version or just for the 1080p ones.
     - You want to have minimum till none transcoding for low powered devices or remote streaming.

 [^2]:
-    ??? faq "When Radarr shall consider a movie is available - [CLICK TO EXPAND]"

     - **Announced**: Radarr shall consider movies available as soon as they are added to Radarr.
 This setting is recommended if you have good private trackers that do not have fakes.
     - **In Cinemas**: Radarr shall consider movies available as soon as movies they hit cinemas.
 This option is not recommended.
     - **Released**: Radarr shall consider movies available as soon as the Blu-ray is released.
 This option is recommended if your indexers contain fakes often.

 [^3]:
-    ???
-FAQ "Monitoring Options - [CLICK TO EXPAND]"

     - **All Episodes**: Monitor all episodes except specials
     - **Future Episodes**: Monitor episodes that have not aired yet
     - **Missing Episodes**: Monitor episodes that do not have files or have not aired yet
     - **Existing Episodes**: Monitor episodes that have files or have not aired yet
     - **First Season**: Monitor all episodes of the first season.
 All other seasons will be ignored
     - **Latest Season**: Monitor all episodes of the latest season and future seasons
     - **None**: No episodes will be monitored

 [^4]:
-    ???
-FAQ "Series Type - [CLICK TO EXPAND]"

     - **Anime**: Episodes released using an absolute episode number
     - **Daily**: Episodes released daily or less frequently that use year-month-day (2017-05-25)
     - **Standard**: Episodes released with SxxEyy pattern

 --8<-- "includes/support.md"